Pursuing an arts degree? This internship might be for you

 Even though the internship is unpaid, there are non-monetary benefits of the program that make it worthwhile.

-For one thing, says Michelle LeMoa, who helps oversee AWEI placement and completion for the faculty, AWEI can lead to future opportunities.
+For one thing, says Michelle LeMoal, who helps oversee AWEI placement and completion for the faculty, AWEI can lead to future opportunities.

 “I know currently there’s a student who did an internship last year who got a permanent position working full time after graduating,” said LeMoal.